josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 </code-example>

 When you provide the service at the root level, Angular creates a single, shared instance of `HeroService` and injects into any class that asks for it.
-Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it isn't used.
+Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it is not used.

 <div class="alert is-helpful">